""

 Aims for students to:

-Understand the theoretical ides and views underpinning research with children.
+Understand the theoretical ideas and views underpinning research with children.
 Students:

-• Gain knowledge and understanding on the performance of research with children and young people.
+• Gain knowledge and understanding of the performance of research with children and young people.

-• Are able to apply theoretical approach as planning projects and research.
+• Can apply a theoretical approach to planning projects and research.

 Language of instruction: Icelandic